-We estimate that we will receive net proceeds from this offering of approximately \$746.1 million, after deducting estimated underwriting discounts and commissions in connection with this offering and estimated offering expenses of \$8.0 million.
+Based upon an estimated initial public offering price of \$19.00 per share (the midpoint of the range set forth on the cover page of this prospectus), we estimate that we will receive net proceeds from this offering of approximately \$674.3 million, after deducting estimated underwriting discounts and commissions in connection with this offering and estimated offering expenses of \$8.0 million.
 See "Underwriting."
 If the underwriters exercise their option to purchase an additional 4,000,000 shares of our common stock to cover over-allotments of shares, we will use the net proceeds from the over-allotments to purchase an equivalent number of common membership units in NCM LLC held by our founding members on a pro rata basis at a price per unit equal to the public offering price per share, less underwriting discounts and commissions and offering expenses.

-We will use all of the estimated net proceeds of approximately \$746.1 million to purchase newly issued common membership units from NCM LLC at a price per unit equal to the public offering price per share, less underwriting discounts and commissions and estimated offering expenses of \$8.0 million.
-NCM LLC will use a portion of the net proceeds it receives from us to pay the \$686.3 million owed to our founding members for their agreeing to modify our payment obligations under our exhibitor services agreements.
+We will use all of the estimated net proceeds of approximately \$674.3 million to purchase newly issued common membership units from NCM LLC at a price per unit equal to the public offering price per share, less underwriting discounts and commissions and offering expenses of \$8.0 million.
+NCM LLC will use all of the estimated net proceeds of approximately \$674.3 million it receives from us to pay a portion of the \$686.3 million owed to our founding members for their agreeing to modify our payment obligations under our exhibitor services agreements.
+NCM LLC will also use \$12.0 million from its term loan borrowings for this purpose.
 We will purchase a number of common membership units equal to the number of shares of common stock sold in this offering.

 As of January 5, 2007, several of the underwriters have affiliates who own common stock of one or more of our founding members.
 An affiliate of Citigroup Global Markets Inc. owned approximately 3.0% of AMC's common stock, less than 1.0% of Regal's common stock and less than 1.0% of Cinemark's common stock.
 Goldman, Sachs and Co. owned less than 1.0% of Regal's common stock.
 An affiliate of Morgan Stanley & Co.
 Incorporated owned approximately 1.8% of Regal's common stock.
 An affiliate of J.P.
 Morgan Securities Inc. owned approximately 20.8% of AMC's common stock and less than 1.0% of Regal's common stock.
+An affiliate of Securities Inc. owned approximately 20.8% of AMC's common stock and less than 1.0% of Regal's common stock.
 An affiliate of Credit Suisse Securities (USA) LLC owned less than 1.0% of Regal's common stock, less than 1.0% of Cinemark's common stock and less than 1.0% of AMC's common stock.
 Banc of America Securities LLC and its affiliates owned approximately 4.3% of Regal's common stock.